Validation Rules

 Only available in API versions 2026-07 and later

 Validation rules let you enforce data quality on monday.com boards by defining constraints on column values.
 Unlike required columns which simply mark a column as mandatory, validation rules support comparison operators, value ranges, and conditional logic.
+For an overview of the feature in the monday.com UI, see Data validations.

-This guide walks you through the validation rules API from simple constraints to conditional rules.
+This guide walks you through the validation rules API from basic constraints to conditional rules.
 By the end, you'll be able to programmatically enforce business rules like "amounts must be at least 5" or "if the status is Done, the description must be filled in."

 Key concepts